Portugal; the ultimate destination calling us to its sunniest coast in all of Europe!

 Finally, you also need to factor in the price of flights home.
 You don’t know when you might need to wing back home at the last minute so it’s important to have a little pot for this purpose.

 If you have a car you’ll need vehicle insurance.
-The roads can be a little bit treacherous and road rage is a common problem so make sure you’re covered.
-Burglaries and muggings are really uncommon, but for peace of mind it’s also worthwhile considering contents insurance that covers personal items.
+The roads can be a little bit treacherous and road rage is a common problem so make sure you’re covered with private insurance.
+Burglaries and muggings are really uncommon, but for peace of mind, it’s also worthwhile considering contents insurance that covers personal items.

 Moving to Portugal – What You Need to Know